-Nevertheless, this Position is not applicable when it is proven that these marketing communications do not aim to offer financial derivatives mentioned in Article 314-31-1 of the AMFGR, in particular when it is proven that such offerings are only a very small part of the offerings on the investment firms website.
+Nevertheless, the prohibition is not applicable when it is proven that these marketing communications do not aim to offer financial derivatives mentioned in Article 314-31-1 of the AMFGR, in particular when it is proven that such offerings are only a very small part of the offerings on the investment firm's website compared to the firm's overall business activities.

-• Corporate communications defined as an advert exclusively designed to promote the corporate image are not targeted by article L. 533-12-7 of the Monetary and Financial Code.
+Corporate communications defined as an advert exclusively designed to promote the corporate image are not targeted by Article L. 533-12-7 of the Monetary and Financial Code provided that they do not refer to any of the elements mentioned in paragraph (ii).